MV16CompSci/A-Level-Computer-Science/C-Sharp/README.md

 # C# Source Code
-C# Source Code should be uploaded here.
-Please create a new directory for all new source code.
+C# source code should be uploaded here.
+Please create a new directory for all new example source code.